HWTeng-Teaching/202502-Statistics-II/README.md

 ## HW presentation before Exam 1

+1. Improve your file according to the grading policy and let me know if your score needs to changed.
+2. For those who did not present yet, present in on March 24.

 | 中文姓名  | HWcode   | Assignment  | GRADE |
 |----------|---------|-------------|-------|
 | 徐沛葳  | HW0303Q3 | C10W04Q20   | 0     |